Skip to main content

 Some states require that electrical apprentices register before being allowed to work on job sites.
 Research your state's requirements before beginning work.

 Your apprenticeship will be the core of your training to become an electrician.
-It combines classroom instruction with on-the-job training, as well as mentorship and supervision from a master electrician.
-Most states require that you complete at least four years of apprenticeship before taking the exam.
+It combines classroom instruction with on-the-job training, as well as mentorship and supervision from a journeyman or master electrician.
+As mentioned above, most states require that you complete at least four years of apprenticeship before taking the journeyman exam.
 An apprenticeship will cover training on topics like:

 The requirements for licensing and certification vary by state and even city, so be sure to research any qualifications necessary for working in your area.
 If your area does require that you obtain a license, you may also have to pass an electrical exam.
 This exam will test your comprehension of the National Electric Code, safety protocols, electrical concepts and building codes.
 You will also have to offer proof that you have completed your apprenticeship.